Rubayi17753/imlim/nk2028comparison_README.md

 Miscellanous notes:
 - !! 怎 is glossed 精一侵上 (ts im 上) in the former database, the only entry in the database with the final 一侵.
 This final and the reading are no doubt fictious; 怎 derives from contraction and/or lenition of 作物 /tsɑk mut/.

+<sup>1</sup> in all likelihood either forked from, or a parent of, <https://github.com/biopolyhedron/rime-middle-chinese/blob/master/zyenpheng.dict.yaml> .
+The data I worked with uses Qieyun glosses but contains the same set of characters and readings.